-District cost centers will receive Tentative Budget Development Worksheets by April 24, 2013.
-District cost centers' budget cuts were determined during preliminary meetings.
-District cost centers have been scheduled to input their budgets either April 22 or April 23 in the Technology & Information Services Computer Lab; a schedule with their appointed time will be sent to them.
+District cost centers will receive Tentative Budget Development Worksheets by April 28, 2014.
+District cost centers will have an option of entering their tentative budget into the Munis software system from their cost center, or in the Finance Services Computer Lab either May 5 or May 6.
 Any increases or decreases from the previous year's budget will require explanations.
 Each Director will be required to attend a Budget Review Hearing with the Superintendent's staff for budget approval.
-The Tentative Budget will be available to cost centers July 1, 2013.
+The Tentative Budget will be available to cost centers July 1, 2014.